The-RoboTUM/IsaacDynamics/notes/dev_notes.md

 # Dev Notes

+# 22.04.25
+- Today I need to finish something I could demo for the progress of my thesis -

 # 16.04.25
 - Today I have a lot of time to work on the project, let's see if I manage to record some data
 - Managed to graph different performance metrics in tensorflow and wandb